-This project involves supplying and installing conduit, handholes, tracer wire, test stations, fiber optic cable, power supplies and cabling, and power terminations deemed necessary for a complete ITS Infrastructure installation designed for use with future proposed ITS fiber and device deployments and other uses planned by the lowa DOT.
-This project also involves installing device poles, pole foundations, and device cabinets supplied by the lowa DOT.
-The lowa DOT plans to initiate separate contracts to splice and terminate the fiber-optic cable and place it in service (light the fiber network).
+This project involves supplying and installing conduit, handholes, tracer wire, test stations, and fiber optic cable deemed necessary for a complete ITS Infrastructure installation designed for use with future proposed ITS fiber splicing and device deployments and other uses planned by the Iowa DOT.
+The Iowa DOT plans to initiate separate contracts to splice and terminate the fiber-optic cable and place it in service (light the fiber network).
 Separate contracts will also be initiated to supply and install the cameras, sensors, and other ancillary equipment in or on the cabinets and poles, as well as other items required to provide a complete and functioning network of ITS devices.

-A. Related Specifications and Standards.
+1.01.
+Related Specifications and Standards.